-The current ESMO reported trail results are from a “pivotal” study conducted between 1993 and 1999 where 885 women younger than 56 with early stage breast cancer and at least 4 involved axillary lymph nodes were treated with either conventional dose fluorouracil, epirubicin, and cyclophosphamide chemotherapy or HDC and ASCT.
+The current reported trial results are from a “pivotal” study conducted between 1993 and 1999 where 885 women younger than 56 with early stage breast cancer and at least 4 involved axillary lymph nodes were treated with either conventional dose fluorouracil, epirubicin, and cyclophosphamide chemotherapy or HDC and ASCT.
 The HDC regimen was similar to the conventional regimen but replaced the last cycle with high-dose cyclophosphamide, thiotepa, and carboplatin.

 The study authors have reported that among patients with more than 9 involved axillary lymph nodes HDC significantly improves outcomes 20 years from the initiation of treatment.
 HDC significantly improved overall survival; 44% of HDC treated patients survive today compared to only 30% of women treated with conventional chemotherapy.
 The relapse-free survival rate was also improved; 39% of patients who received HDC survive without cancer recurrence compared with 27% after conventional chemotherapy.

 The study authors concluded that this “long-term follow-up confirms survival benefit of HDC in breast cancer patients with more than 9 involved ALN and suggests benefit in TNBC patients.”
-Doctors and patients are now faced with the questions of whether HDC could serve as a more cost effective platform for the incorporation of precision cancer medicines than dose dense therapy?(1)
+Doctors and patients are now faced with the questions of whether HDC could serve as a more cost effective platform for the incorporation of precision cancer medicines than dose dense therapy?(1,10)